Do you remember when you did a plank for the first time?

 If you’re struggling with mediation or thinking about starting to practise meditation, my experience may offer you some insight.

-Just for a complete beginner to meditation, below are scientifically proven benefits of meditation:
+For a complete beginner to meditation, below are some scientifically proven benefits of meditation:

 You may have a different reason for trying meditation.